 If you’re wanting a successful e-commerce store, then it’s best to choose a high quality premium theme.
 Prices of premium WooCommerce themes typically range between $30-80 USD per licence, or are sold as part of a monthly or annual subscription.

 If budget is not a problem and you can’t find a theme that fits your needs, you may want to have a theme tailor-made just for you.
 It shouldn’t be too difficult to find a quality WordPress/WooCommerce agency.

 Here’s a list of trusted sources for custom developers:

 One thing is for sure though; bespoke theme development costs a lot more than the premium ones, ranging from hundreds to thousands to tens of thousands of dollars.

-A good compromise is choosing a premium theme and hiring a developer to do minor customizations to it.
+A good compromise is choosing a premium theme and hiring a developer to do minor customisations to it.
 It can end up costing a lot less than having a bespoke theme built, however you will may not end up with a 100% perfect end result compared to going the completely custom theme route.

 Before you start your search for a WordPress theme developer, let’s distinguish between the two – a web developer and a web designer.

 A web designer is the one responsible for designing your WordPress site while a web developer is a programmer who converts this design into a working website.
 Many freelancers are both designers and developers at the same time and if you have a small budget, they are the ones to look for.

 These are the reputable sites where you can find good designers/developers:

 You can also listen to a podcast or read its transcript in this Web3 blog post where both the Co-Founders outlined useful steps that will help you in choosing the right WordPress agency for your WooCommerce project.